-These are termed as HoistCam's camera on the cranes, which increases safety.
-The camera must be placed on the cranes so that the handling person can watch and manage the lifting properly with perfection.
-It reduces time and cost by avoiding the number of accidents and mishappenings.
+These are termed HoistCam cameras on the cranes, which increase safety.
+The camera must be placed on the cranes so that the handling person can watch and manage the lifting properly.
+It reduces time and cost by avoiding accidents and mishaps.
 The camera on cranes can provide a proper view of the load, below the load, and the entire job site.
 It is beneficial to all construction projects, job sites, roofing jobs, etc.

 2. Proper training and safety measures

 Thousands of accidents and injuries are experienced at the job site while lifting and loading while working near or with cranes, hoists, and other such equipment.
 To prevent accidents and mishappenings, all personnel and management must follow all factory and establishments' rules, regulations, and legal provisions.

 Do utmost care on the warning signals to avoid critical issues and tragedies.
 One must keep alert and pay attention to the warning signals always, never walk or stand under a load or where machinery is rotating or in motion.
 Try to train others about the importance of warning signals and approaching overhead loads.
 Keep in mind not to distract others' focus when the warning signal is blown for some reason.
 Always follow the warning signal, especially in critical and sensitive areas.

 4. Checking of operational components